 Regional Economic Development Strategy 2013-2033

-Working together, the University of the Sunshine Coast, Sunshine Coast business, industry, and Council leaders have developed Sunshine Coast — The Natural Advantage: Regional Economic Development Strategy 2013-2033 with four clear goals for the next 20 years:
+Working together, USC, Sunshine Coast business, industry, and Council leaders have developed Sunshine Coast — The Natural Advantage: Regional Economic Development Strategy 2013-2033 with four clear goals for the next 20 years:

 - A $33 billion economy - nearly triple what it is now